WemimoAdewale/alx-low_level_programming/0x02-functions_nested_loops/README.md

-script that checks if c is lowercase or uppercase
+script that prints sign of a number